ZeroOrI/BadTranslationEntertainment/ksc.md

 I defenitly didn't expect that she could hit me.

-However, I'm afraid what I've done is not something Sato-san's heart can so easily forgive.
+However, I'm afraid that what I've done is not something Sato-san's heart can so easily forgive.

 "One isn't enough, is it?"